ursatile/css4eng/02-01-boxes-and-borders.md

 ## Introducing CSS Units

 Every example we've looked so far has specified the border width, padding, margin, etc. in *pixels*, but CSS has a remarkably flexible systems of units and measurements.

-The most common measurement you'll find in CSS is *length*, and
+The most common measurement you'll find in CSS is *length*, and lengths in CSS come in two varieties: absolute and relative.

 ### Absolute Units

-Absolute units are fixed.
+Absolute units are, well, absolute: they don't depend on anything else.
+If we specify something has a 10px border, that border will always be 10 pixels.

+> OK, that's *sort of* true.
+Way back when CSS was first developed, pixels referred to actual physical device pixels - if your screen resolution was 800x600, and you drew a box that was 400 pixels wide and 300 pixels high, it would fill exactly a quarter of your screen space.
+>
+> Two quite important things have happened since then.
+First: just about every browser now has a *page zoom* feature, which makes everything bigger - and it does this by changing how many *physical* pixels are used to draw a *logical* pixel.
+If you have a line that's 10 pixels thick, and you crank the browser's page zoom up to 200%, that line will now be 20 pixels thick.